TIBCOSoftware/mashling/cli/docs/gateway.md

 # Mashling CLI
-> Details on mashling gateway projects and associated CLI commands.
+> Details on Mashling gateway projects and associated CLI commands.

 ## Commands
 #### create
-This command is used to create a mashling gateway project.
+This command is used to create a Mashling gateway project.

 *Create the base sample project with a specific name.*

 	mashling create my_app

-*Create a mashling gateway project from an existing mashling gateway descriptor.*
+*Create a mashling gateway project from an existing Mashling gateway descriptor.*

 	mashling create -f myapp.json